XanderXu/HandVector/README.md

   <img src="https://img.shields.io/badge/Swift-5.9+-orange.svg" alt="Swift 5.9" />
   <img src="https://img.shields.io/badge/Platforms-visionOS-brightgreen?style=flat-square" alt="Swift 5.9" />
 </p>
 [中文版](./README_CN.md)

-**HandVector** uses **Cosine Similarity** Algorithm to calculate the similarity of hand gestures in visionOS, and with a macOS tool to test hand tracking in visionOS simulator.
+**HandVector** calculates the similarity between different static gestures on visionOS and comes with a macOS utility class that allows you to use gesture tracking in the visionOS simulator as well.

+HandVector version 2.0 is a major update, bringing the improved **Cosine Similarity**  and the **FingerShape** feature for easier customization.

+> Note: HandVector 2.0 has significant API changes and is not compatible with older versions.

 <p align="center">
     <a href="#requirements">Requirements</a> • <a href="#usage">Usage</a> • <a href="#installation">Installation</a> • <a href="#contribution">Contribution</a> • <a href="#contact">Contact</a> • <a href="#license-mit">License</a>